 The DTrace probes are organized so that you can follow the entire query process, from the point of connection from a client, through the query execution, row-level operations, and back out again.
 You can think of the probes as being fired within a specific sequence during a typical client connect/execute/disconnect sequence, as shown in the following figure.

-at various levels.
-Global information, that is, the connection ID
+probes at various levels.
+Global information, that is, the

-and user/host and where relevant the query string, is provided at
+connection ID and user/host and where relevant the query string,

 individual executions (row-level probes provide information on the

-database and table name only), or that you will combine the
+database and table name only), or that you intend to combine the

 row-level probes with the notional parent probes to provide the

 information about a specific query.
-Examples of this will be given
+Examples of this are given as

 Solaris 10 Update 5 (Solaris 5/08) on SPARC, x86 and x86_64 platforms